 Arriving at the right combination of supply planning methods requires a detailed study of all the requirements and data necessary to drive the method.
-Without that upfront effort and knowledge, a method can end up being selected and then simply be perpetuated because of the strong tendency not to change decisions after they have been made.
+Without that upfront effort and knowledge, a method can be selected and then perpetuated because of the strong tendency not to change decisions after making decisions.
 A major challenge of all application implementations is how to keep track of the settings in the application.
 Therefore, one of the most important steps to be performed during the implementation is to determine which fields should have values assigned to them by the business.
 In this chapter, I highlighted an approach that maintains many of the master data fields outside of the supply planning application.

 It is a relatively simple matter in a supply planning system to convert some product location combinations to pure reorder point planning and other product location combinations to being processed with a supply planning method.
 Furthermore, a product may be planned in one way at one location and planned a second way at a different location.

 We developed an approach where reorder points are calculated externally, which allows for a higher degree of control.
 And for the average inventory to be coestimated in a way that provides an observable total system inventory, holding cost, service level, and a picture of what is happening to the overall system.
 Calculating individual parameters like reorder points without an appreciation for the systemwide does not make any sense.